awsdocs/aws-doc-sdk-examples/rust_dev_preview/test-utils/README.md

-# Test Utilities AWS SDK for Rust code examples
+# Test Utilities for SDK for Rust code examples

 ## Purpose

-These utilities help streamline common testing actions.
+These utilities help streamline common testing actions in the AWS SDK for Rust.

 ## Code example